 Visualize a query result as a bar, column, or line chart right in Service Explorer.
 See Visualize a Dataset.

 Export your query result in any of a number of file formats.
-See Export a Dataset.
+See Download from the Marketplace to a file.

 Capture the query url for use in other programs.
 See Get the Query URL.